-To celebrate excellence in research and scholarship from members of the Network, the Network hosts an annual WCCJ Network Paper Prize.
+To celebrate excellence in research and scholarship from WCCJ Network members, we host an annual WCCJ Network Paper Prize, awarded at the British Society of Criminology annual conference.

-Dr Wendy Fitzgibbon and Dr Camille M Stengel won the prize for their paper (2017).
-‘Women’s voices made visible: Photovoice in visual criminology’.
-Punishment and Society.
+Dr Wendy Fitzgibbon and Dr Camille M Stengel won the prize for their 2017 paper ‘Women’s voices made visible: Photovoice in visual criminology’ published in Punishment and Society (2018) 20(4), 411–431.

 Wendy and Camille’s article considers the effectiveness of photovoice, a form of participatory photography research, as a visual method of enabling and communicating marginalised women’s experiences in criminological research.
 By utilising the potentially empowering technique of photovoice in two research projects, the narratives of women who inject drugs in Hungary and women who have experienced supervision in England are conveyed through their own participant-generated photographs.